 Mobile Device Security: Implement the Best Practices of MSP Services

 The use of mobile devices has obviously skyrocketed in recent years.
 So much of our lives reside in our smartphones.
 But it doesn’t just stop at our personal lives.
 Mobile devices have drastically changed how we are able to work, especially when we aren’t in the office.
 However, as convenient as these devices can be, some of the biggest data breaches have occurred on them.
-In fact, Security Magazine reported that, in May 2021, 100 million Android users had their personal data leaked by unprotected apps.
+In fact, Security Magazine reported that, in just one month, 100 million Android users had their personal data leaked by unprotected apps.
 This shows that the best practices of MSP services are needed in every aspect of your technology experience.

 Do you use the same password for all of your accounts?
 If you do, were your mobile device to be either stolen or hacked into, you could be in real trouble.
 They could go through one account after the other, stealing your data without a hitch.
 Obviously, having bad password habits can present a major threat to your business.
 We understand that having lots of passwords with complicated strings of characters is frustrating, which is why we recommend a password manager.
 Pair it with multi-factor authentication.
 This is a method that requires extra steps for verification so that it is much more of a challenge for an intruder to access your mobile applications.

 One practice of MSP services that you can incorporate into your regular life is being cautious about what you do on public Wi-Fi.
 Perhaps you end up in a situation where public Wi-Fi is literally all you have, and you need to use it so that you don’t burn through your cellular data.
-In which case, only access applications without confidential information on them.
+In that case, only access applications without confidential information on them.
 An example of this could be not logging into your bank account.
 A cybercriminal could easily put out a fake access point for a network in a high-traffic location.
 If you are using Wi-Fi that isn’t secured, you could be at risk of being compromised with malware.